-Like the Razer BlackWidow Ultimate 2016, the Rosewill Mechanical Gaming Keyboard is a keyboard targeting gamers; however, thanks to its high-quality Cherry MX Blue mechanical switches, this mechanical keyboard is excellent for typing as well.
+Like the Razer BlackWidow Ultimate, the Rosewill Mechanical Gaming Keyboard is a keyboard targeting gamers.
+With features such as n-key rollover and media keys.
+However, thanks to its high-quality Cherry MX Blue mechanical switches, this mechanical keyboard is excellent for typing as well.
+In this sense, it is an awesome hybrid.
 To ensure this keyboard doesn’t slide around your computer desk, a pair of rubber pads located on the bottom to hold it in place.
 Rosewill has taken extra steps to ensure this mechanical keyboard is durable, such as using a gold-plated USB connector that helps protect against corrosion and damage.
 It’s the little touches like that which make this a great mechanical gaming keyboard.